 /What is CoolSculpting

 META: What is CoolSculpting?
 Is it effective?
 Are you a good candidate for CoolSculpting?
-Get answers to your questions.
-Schedule a consulate [NUMBER]
+Get answers to your questions about the fat freezing procedure.

 What is CoolSculpting?
 Learn More about the #1 Fat Reduction Treatment

-.
+Many people continue to ask what is CoolSculpting.
 It is a non-surgical body contouring alternative to Liposuction.
-Many people continue to ask what is CoolSculpting?
 Read on to learn more about the #1 fat reduction treatment in the world.

 What is CoolSculpting?

 CoolSculpting is a fat reduction treatment using advanced cooling technology.
-A group of Harvard Scientists realized that fat cells exposed to precise cooling temperatures will not damage the skin layer This knowledge resulted in a scientific process known as Cryolipolysis (“cryo” = cold + “lipo” = fat + “lysis” = cell death).
-Simply put when fat cells freeze, they crystallize and rupture.
+A group of Harvard Scientists realized that exposing fat cells d to precise cooling temperatures will destroy the fat cells without damaging the skin.
+This knowledge resulted in a scientific process known as Cryolipolysis (“cryo” = cold + “lipo” = fat + “lysis” = cell death).
+Simply put, when fat cells freeze, they crystallize and rupture.
 This signals the lymphatic system to eliminate these destroyed cells as waste.
 The discovery of Cryolipolysis led to cooling technology known as CoolSculpting.
 A safe and effective FDA cleared fat reduction treatment.

+Learn more about CoolSculpting >>

 Who Does CoolSculpting Benefit?

-So,CoolSculpting benefits men and women who struggle with bulges that resist diet and exercise.
-It is a non-surgical body-shaping procedure, is painless, effective, and requires no downtime, making it a highly desirable alternative to Liposuction.
+So, what is CoolSculpting good for?
+CoolSculpting benefits men and women who struggle with bulges that resist diet and exercise.
+The non-surgical body-shaping procedure is painless, effective, and requires minimal to no downtime, making it a highly desirable alternative to Liposuction.
 The most popular areas of the body to target are the abdomen (belly fat) and the hips and flanks (love handles) Other sought-after areas include:

 The armpits (bra bulge)